 - Networking professionals agree that over-preparing is essential.
-A tip from Drake, Beam & Morin, professional human resources, suggests a 10/90 ratio.
+A tip from Drake, Beam & Morin, human resources professionals, suggests a 10/90 ratio.
 For every 10 minutes you have a conversation with an individual, you spend 90 minutes preparing.

 - Don't be afraid to let people know that you are job searching for the first time.
 A high percentage of people get jobs because someone knew someone else who was looking to fill "that position."
 If no one knows you are looking for a job, they can't refer you.

-- Bring items like business card, leather portfolio with resumes, pen, breath mints and your planner / calendar.
+- Bring items like business cards, a leather portfolio with resumes, a pen, breath mints and your planner / calendar.
 These seemingly simple items can help you better connect with colleagues, business leads or potential employers.